matt2ology/mgmt117-business-ethics-and-society/chapter-03-corporate-governance-and-stakeholder-relationships/README.md

+---
+alias: Chapter 03 - Corporate Governance and Stakeholder Relationships
+---

+# Chapter 03: Corporate Governance and Stakeholder Relationships

-# Chapter 03 - Learning Objectives
+## Chapter 03 - Learning Objectives

 3.1 Describe the role of ethical values for the six traditional shareholder-oriented governance systems.